You can register to vote if you are aged 16 or over, although you cannot vote until you are 18, and:

 - Go to www.gov.uk/register-to-vote

-The register is updated every month to allow new electors to register or for electors to be removed.
-However, there will be no monthly updates to the register in October and November during the annual canvass period when all households have to register.
+The register is updated every month from December to September to allow new electors to be added or for electors to be removed.
+There are no monthly updates to the register during the annual household canvass in October and November.
 A new register is published on 1 December each year.